myopenmath/policies/terms-of-service.md

 MyOpenMath agrees to treat Student Data as confidential and not to share it with third parties other than as described in these Terms, and in our [Privacy Policy](/privacy) and [Student Data Privacy Statement](/studentdata).

 *Student Data Access*.
-You authorize MyOpenMath to access or collect Student Data for the purpose of providing the Service.
+You authorize MyOpenMath to access or collect Student Data for the purpose of providing the Services.
-In the U.S., MyOpenMath shall collect and process Student Data as a School Official with a legitimate educational interest pursuant to FERPA 34 CFR Part 99.31(a)(1).
+In the U.S., MyOpenMath collects and processes Student Data as a School Official with a legitimate educational interest pursuant to FERPA 34 CFR Part 99.31(a)(1).
-As between the parties, the School or the Student owns and controls the Student Data.
+The School or the Student owns and controls the Student Data.
-MyOpenMath does not own or control, or license such Student Data, except as to provide the Service and as described in these Terms.
+MyOpenMath does not own or control, or license such Student Data, except as to provide the Services and as described in these Terms.

-*Personal Information and Student Data Consents and Authority*.
+*Personal Information and Authority & Consent to collect Student Data*.
-If you are School User, you represent and warrant that you have provided appropriate disclosures to your School and to parents (if relevant) regarding your sharing such Personal Information with MyOpenMath.
+If you are School User, you represent and warrant that you have provided appropriate disclosures to your School and to parents (if relevant) regarding your sharing Personal Information with MyOpenMath.
-Both Parties agree to uphold their obligations under the Family Educational Rights and Privacy Act (“FERPA”), the Protection of Pupil Rights Amendment ("PPRA"), and the Children's Online Privacy and Protection Act (“COPPA”) and applicable State laws relating to student data privacy.
+Both Parties agree to uphold their obligations FERPA, the Protection of Pupil Rights Amendment ("PPRA"), and COPPA and applicable State laws relating to student data privacy.
 MyOpenMath relies on each School to obtain and provide appropriate consent and disclosures, if necessary, for MyOpenMath to collect any Student Data, including the collection of Student Data directly from students under 13, as permitted under COPPA.
-We recommend that you provide a copy of the MyOpenMath [Student Data Privacy Statement](/studentdata) to Parents.
+We recommend that you provide a copy of the MyOpenMath [Student Data Privacy Statement](/studentdata) to parents.
 You agree to comply with these Terms and all laws and regulations governing the protection of personal information, including children's information, and the sharing of student education records.

 *Use of Student Data*.
 By submitting or providing us access to Student Data, you agree that MyOpenMath may use the Student Data solely for the purposes of (i) providing the Service, (ii) improving and developing our Service, (iii) enforcing our rights under these Terms, and (iv) as permitted with the School's or the User's consent.
-**MyOpenMath shall not use Student Data to engage in targeted advertising.**
+**MyOpenMath does not use Student Data to engage in advertising.**

 *Use of Anonymized Student Data*.
 You agree that we may collect and use data derived from Student Data for our own purposes, such as for product development, research analytics, and marketing our Service, provided that such data will be de-identified and/or aggregated to reasonably avoid identification of a specific individual.

 *Use of Personal Information for Marketing*.
 You agree that MyOpenMath may provide customized content, advertising, and commercial messaging to school or district administrative users and teachers from time to time, provided that such advertisements shall not be based on Student Data.
-For emphasis, and without limitation, MyOpenMath shall never use Student Data to engage in targeted advertising, nor shall MyOpenMath direct advertising to student users.
+For emphasis, MyOpenMath will never use Student Data to engage in targeted advertising, nor will MyOpenMath direct advertising to student users.

 *Third-Party Service Providers*.
-You acknowledge and agree that MyOpenMath may provide access to Student Data to our employees and service providers, which have a legitimate need to access such information in order to provide their services to us.
+You acknowledge and agree that MyOpenMath may provide access to Student Data to our employees and service providers, who have a legitimate need to access such information in order to provide their services to us.
 We and our employees, affiliates, service providers, or agents involved in the handling, transmittal, and processing of Student Data will be required to maintain the confidentiality of such data.

 *Student Data Retention and Deletion Requests*.
-Schools will have the ability to delete Student Data within the system.
+Schools (via teachers and School administrative users) will have the ability to delete Student Data for enrolled students using functionality within the system.
 If Schools do not have the necessary access (for example, if an instructor leaves the school), Schools may request that we delete Student Data in our possession at any time by providing such a request in writing.
 We shall respond to the deletion request as soon as possible, but in most instances within 45 days, other than for data stored on backups which shall be deleted in the ordinary course of business.
-For inactive accounts, we delete or de-identify Student Data in our possession after a period of dormancy or at the request of the Student or Parent.
+For inactive accounts, we delete or de-identify Student Data in our possession after a period of dormancy or at the request of the Student or parent.
-A Parent seeking to modify, correct, or delete personal information in a Student Account that is connected to an active School account will be instructed to contact the School to discuss data deletion or modification.
+A parent seeking to modify, correct, or delete personal information in a Student Account that is connected to an active School account will be instructed to contact the School to discuss data deletion or modification.
 We are not required to delete data that has been derived from Student Data so long as it has been anonymized such that it does not reasonably identify an individual.
 Similarly, we are not required to delete information which a Student or parent has saved or transferred to a personal account.

 *Data Breach Notification*.
 We have implemented administrative, physical and technical safeguards designed to secure Personal Information, including Student Data, from unauthorized access, disclosure and use.
-In the event we have a reasonable, good faith belief that an unauthorized party has gained access to or been disclosed Student Data (a “**Security Event**”), that we have collected or received through the Service, we will promptly notify the School by making a posting in the MyOpenMath Support Course forums.
+In the event we have a reasonable, good faith belief that an unauthorized party has gained access to or been disclosed Student Data (a “**Security Event**”), that we have collected or received through the Services, we will promptly notify the School by making a posting in the MyOpenMath Support Course forums.
+You can also receive notices by email by joining our [https://groups.google.com/a/myopenmath.org/forum/#!forum/notices](Notices Google Group).
 If, due to a Security Event which is caused by the acts or omissions of MyOpenMath or its agents, a notification to an individual, organization or government agency is required under applicable privacy laws, the School shall be responsible for the timing, content, and method of any such legally-required notice.
-With respect to any Security Event which is not caused by the acts or omissions of MyOpenMath or its agents, MyOpenMath shall reasonably cooperate with School's investigation of the Security Event, as School requests, at School's reasonable expense.
+For any Security Event which is not caused by the acts or omissions of MyOpenMath or its agents, MyOpenMath shall reasonably cooperate with School's investigation of the Security Event, as School requests, at School's reasonable expense.
-MyOpenMath shall be responsible for the timing, content, cost and method of notice and compliance with such laws as they relate to User accounts that are not associated with a School account.
+MyOpenMath will be responsible for the timing, content, cost and method of notice and compliance with such laws as they relate to User accounts that are not associated with a School account.

 <h2 id="responsibilities">4.
 Your Responsibilities</h2>